IBM Cloud Docs

 4. Create a Network Zone in Context-Based-Restrictions(CBR) for your VPC.

-5. Create CBR Rule for Event-Notifications Instance and add above created Network zone (OR) Add above Network Zone to existing CBR Rule that you already created for Event-Notifications Instance.
+5. Create CBR Rule for Event-Notifications Instance and add Network zone created above or add Network Zone to existing CBR Rule that you already created for Event-Notifications Instance.

-6. Try using the respective SMTP Private Endpoint listed here.
+6. Use the SMTP Private Endpoint listed in the SMTP configurations requirements.

 Tracking Email Status